PolarisMegrez/qphase/docs/dev_guide/cli.md

 ### Extensibility

 While the core commands are hardcoded, the CLI architecture allows for future extensibility.
 The Registry System includes a `command` namespace, which is reserved for dynamically loading additional CLI sub-commands from plugins.
 This will allow third-party packages to extend the `qps` tool with custom functionality (e.g., `qps plot`, `qps analyze`).

+## Integration with Scheduler

+The CLI acts as a thin client for the `Scheduler`.
+When `qps run jobs` is invoked:
+1. It parses the command line arguments.
+2. It loads the `SystemConfig`.
+3. It instantiates the `Scheduler`.
+4. It delegates the execution to `scheduler.run_jobs()`.

+This separation ensures that the core execution logic is not coupled to the CLI interface, allowing simulations to be triggered programmatically (e.g., from a Jupyter notebook) if needed.